Airlines' summit highlights shift of power to Gulf carriers

 But new allegations of improper payments surrounding the choice of venue by FIFA, the sport’s governing body, reverberated outside the IATA meeting and media reports have said conditions for some migrant workers building the stadiums for the event are extremely poor.

-The Gulf country has denied all allegations and the region’s airlines have defended their own labor practices.
+The Gulf country has denied all allegations and the region’s airlines have defended their own labour practices.

-But Qatari government representatives as well as aviation officials declined to speak about these controversies at the IATA conference, which focused on other issues including the need for airlines to track all their aircraft after the loss of Malaysian Airline’s MASM.KL flight MH370.

-Additional reporting by Siva Govindasamy, Amena Bakr and Tim Hepher; Editing by Greg Mahlich
+But Qatari government representatives as well as aviation officials declined to speak about these controversies at the IATA conference, which focused on other issues including the need for airlines to track all their aircraft after the loss of Malaysian Airline’s flight MH370.
+(Additional reporting by Siva Govindasamy, Amena Bakr and Tim Hepher; Editing by Greg Mahlich)